 Interviewers will use many different questions to determine what type of employee you would be if hired.
 They may use questions like "Would you rather be liked or respected?" to gather insight into your motivations.
 Another variant of this question is "Would you rather be liked or feared?"

-When to Focus on Respect
+When to Focus on Being Respected

-For example, if you are interviewing for a managerial or executive role, you should certainly emphasize that being respected would be a priority for you so that your employees will enthusiastically carry out your directives.
+If you are interviewing for a managerial or executive role, you should certainly emphasize that being respected would be a priority for you so that your employees will enthusiastically carry out your directives.
 It is important to add that although receiving respect from subordinates is necessary to a supervisory role, so too is giving respect.

 Make sure you express that you understand the reciprocal nature of professional and personal relationships.

 When to Focus on Being Liked